yaya319/L_python/README.md

 # L_python
-python code
-This repository is used to store the python code
+This repository is used to store the python code.